github-userx/findimagedupes/README.md

 # Usage

-Search for similar images in the `~/Images` directory and its subdirectories.
+Search for similar images in the `~/Images` directory:

     findimagedupes ~/Images

+...and its subdirectories:

+    findimagedupes -R ~/Images

 The same but use feh to display the duplicates.

-    findimagedupes -v feh ~/Images
+    findimagedupes -R -p feh ~/Images

 If no arguments are specified, findimagedupes will print all the available arguments and their default values.

 # Also

-There is a [perl script](http://www.ostertag.name/HowTo/findimagedupes.shtml) by that name, which uses a different hashing algorithm.
+There is a [Perl script](http://www.ostertag.name/HowTo/findimagedupes.shtml) by that name, which uses a different hashing algorithm.